Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     *Flavor prefix: "Noble"*

+    Duelists do not receive nearly as many specialized features as other paths, but what they lack in honed purpose they make up for in raw combat prowess.

   .. tab-item:: Rank 1

     | **Guard Breaker**
-    | You strike more accurately while focusing on one opponent.
-Your weapon attack rolls against the most recent enemy(s) you have successfully damaged gain +1 :term:`favor`.
+    | Your weapon attack rolls against the most recent enemy(s) you have successfully damaged with an attack gain +1 :term:`favor`.

   .. tab-item:: Rank 2